Those charged with maintaining call center customer experience platforms work in interesting times, for several...

 2. Consider the cloud, regardless scale

 Costs for cloud-based contact center applications are dropping, Helm said.
-Comparing the subscription fees to the continuing costs maintaining on-prem IT makes cloud call center customer experience platforms attractive choices for businesses many sizes.
+Comparing the subscription fees to the continuing costs of maintaining on-prem IT makes cloud call center customer experience platforms attractive choices for businesses of many sizes.

 For SMBs in particular, cloud vendors offering cost-per-agent licensing models and trial periods of up to three months can make sophisticated platforms and features -- formerly used by only the largest customer support operations -- affordable to use.

 3. Consider best of breed vs. integrated stack

 This is a big decision buyers need to make in the software evaluation process.
 Integrated stacks might not always be as straightforward and intuitive to use for front-line workers as the tools best in their niche tend to be.